MegansColorado/Capstone_1/README.md

 <img src="images/%poptotalcases_july15_Map_3.png" alt="raw" width="250" height='250'/> <img src="images/%popNEWcases_july15_Map_4.png" alt="raw" width="250" height='250'/>

-**Left COVID Image - TOTAL COVID cases as a % of population as of July 15, 2020:**
+**First COVID Image - TOTAL COVID cases as a % of population as of July 15, 2020:**
 This shows total (cumulative) cases in each county and is normalized by population.

-**Right COVID Image - NEW COVID cases as a % of population as of July 15,2020:**
+**Second COVID Image - NEW COVID cases as a % of population as of July 15,2020:**
 This is a snapshot of only new cases as of the last day data was pulled for this project.
 Notice the overlap from the counties in the previous map.